grapemoli/grapemoli/README.md

 👋 Hi!
 I am a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great. :relaxed:

 I have a preference for C++ and Java, but I've also dabbled in Python, JavaScript, and Swift.
+I'd rather not work with CLISP or Perl again.

 Relevant courses that I took are Data Structures, Multivariate Calculus, Linear Algebra, Statistics, and Client-Side Programming.
 Currently, I'm in a Software Engineering and Oracle Database Programming course.